The beorg blog

 beorg 3.24.0 - dates, outlines and the init.org file

-beorg 3.24.0 Better localization of date and time formats A beorg user got in touch recently to say that even though their iPhone was set to show time using the 12-hour clock, beorg was showing a mixture of 12 and 24-hour clock across the UI.
+A beorg user got in touch recently to say that even though their iPhone was set to show time using the 12-hour clock, beorg was showing a mixture of 12 and 24-hour clock across the UI.
 On digging into this a little more I discovered an app wide inconsistency in how dates and times were displayed.
 In the .org files that beorg writes there is a specific date and time format which must always use the 24-hour clock, and the date written as year-month-day.
+However, when dates are displayed to the user a good iOS citizen should respect the region set on the device.

 Read more...